2018 Safe Family Travel Report

 Some parents anecdotally told us they would like to see televisions and dressers bolted to walls, and rooms with fewer sharp corners or breakable decor.
 Clean floor space was also important.
 Some also suggested changing tables, sippy cups and airport shuttles with car seats.

-Finally, as the leading baby gear rental service, one data point surprised us all at BabyQuip: Only twenty percent of parents were aware they can rent baby equipment when traveling.
+Finally, as the leading baby gear rental service, one data point surprised us: Only twenty percent of parents were aware they can rent baby equipment when traveling.
 We have some work to do!

 Trish McDermott brings a lifetime of community, communications, and storytelling experience to BabyQuip (formerly Babierge).
 She is best known for her ten years running communications for Match.com, serving as Spokesperson and Vice President of Public Relations for the company.
 You may have seen her on Nightline or 60 Minutes, or Today, explaining the benefits of online dating, read about her in the New York Times, People Magazine, and MarketWatch, or in lively conversations with audiences at San Francisco’s Commonwealth Club, attempting to decipher the emerging culture and etiquette of online dating communities.